By using this site, you agree to the Privacy Policy and Terms of Use.

 1. Myozyme (alglucosidase alfa)

 Myozyme is a brand name for the medical formula called alglucosidase alfa.
 It is prescribed for the treatment of Pomp disease, which is a disease caused by GAA deficiency.
-PMPRB’s human drug advisory panel (HDAP) classified the drug under category two new medicine.
+PMPRB’s Human Drug Advisory Panel1 (HDAP) classified the drug under category two new medicine.

 1.1 What is Pompe disease?

-Pomp disease is a rare, progressive, debilitating, and fatal neuromuscular disorder.
+Pomp disease is a rare, progressive, debilitating, and fatal neuromuscular disorder2.

-It is also known as acid maltase deficiency or glycogen storage disease type ii is mainly caused by a lack of an enzyme called acid alpha-glucosidase, which is needed to break down glycogen in the body.
+It is also known as acid maltase deficiency or glycogen storage disease type II is mainly caused by a lack of an enzyme called acid alpha-glucosidase, which is needed to break down glycogen 3in the body.

 1.2 Myozyme introduction under Canada Drugs